uutils/coreutils/src/uu/factor/BENCHMARKING.md

 # Benchmarking `factor`

+The benchmarks for `factor` are located under `tests/benches/factor` and can be invoked with `cargo bench` in that directory.

+They are located outside the `uu_factor` crate, as they do not comply with the project's minimum supported Rust version, *i.e.* may require a newer version of `rustc`.

 ## Microbenchmarking deterministic functions

 We currently use [`criterion`] to benchmark deterministic functions, such as `gcd` and `table::factor`.

-Those benchmarks can be simply executed with `cargo bench` as usual, but may require a recent version of Rust, *i.e.* the project's minimum supported version of Rust does not apply to the benchmarks.

 However, µbenchmarks are by nature unstable: not only are they specific to the hardware, operating system version, etc., but they are noisy and affected